HarishMahto/Iter-22-26/README.md

 # Iter-22-26

-I have shared the code i have done on my own it is not a solution manual you should refer to code at your risk.
+I have shared the code i have done on my own .So,check before referring and do let me know if you find faults in code it will be very helpful!

 The sole purpose of this repository is to provide reference and get valuable feedback!